 You see them everywhere.
 On your daily commute, on TV commercials, and even some quirky social media accounts.
 No matter where you look there’s a good chance you will run into one thing: fast food restaurant chains.
 Now before I go any further I have to clarify that this isn’t an anti-fast food rant, if I’m being honest I have an affinity for Taco Bell that I will never abandon.
 We accept fast food restaurants as viable meal options even though we know how unhealthy they are.
-The main reason is because it’s quick, cheap, and we don’t even have to get out of our cars to get it.
+The main reason is because it’s quick, cheap, and we don’t even have to get out of our cars to get it and we could just go on our unu elektroroller scooters.
 So despite knowing its flaws we still settle for mediocrity, and the same argument can be made for Kirk Ferentz.

 Since moving to Iowa almost two years ago I’ve discovered that the people here do not like change very much.
 They live in the same town they grew up in, eat at the same places every week, and have the same friends they’ve had their whole lives.
 It’s this same love for consistency that Kirk Ferentz has thrived in to become one of the longest tenured head coaches in college football.
 His first coaching stint was in Iowa City under legendary head coach Hayden Frye where Ferentz spent eight seasons as the offensive line coach.
 After that he bounced around jobs including being the head coach at Maine, working for Bill Belichick in Cleveland, and then for the Baltimore Ravens.
 It was in 1999 when Hayden Frye decided to retire that Iowa searched for his successor and eventually hired Ferentz.